clientIO/joint-plus-tutorial-angular/README.md

 cd joint-plus-tutorial-angular
 ```

-For this tutorial, you need to place your own `rappid.tgz` file in the root directory.
+For this tutorial, you need to place your own `joint-plus.tgz` file in the root directory.

 When that is completed, you can install the dependencies.